ezcodesit/Limit-Order-Book/README_DETAILED.md

 ### 2.8 `include/orderbook/OrderBook.h` / `src/orderbook/OrderBook.cpp`
 The heart of the engine:
-- Holds `SideBook` instances for bids and asks plus the ID index.
+- Holds dense `SideBook` instances plus a vector index mapping internal order id → `Order*` for constant-time lookup.
 - `create_order()` allocates from the pool, indexes the order, and routes to `process()`.
 - `match()` loops over resting orders:
-  - Pre-checks available liquidity for FOK and MinQty.
+  - Pre-checks available liquidity for FOK and MinQty using `SideBook::available_to()`.
   - Pulls the top resting order via `SideBook::best()`.
-  - Trades using FIFO priority, updating both incoming and resting quantities.
+  - Trades with FIFO priority, updating both incoming and resting quantities.
-  - Emits `Trade` records via callback.
+  - Emits `Trade` records via a plain function pointer sink (no `std::function` overhead).
   - Removes orders when `quantity == 0`.
 - Remainders: GFD orders rest on their own side; IOC remainders cancel immediately.
 - `snapshot()` prints a deterministic book view by copying levels into vectors and sorting.